adarmonicteam/adarmonicteam.github.io/index.md

 ### Targetting Events and Subpopulations

 - One strategy was through **exploiting popular and controversial events** that occured either in America or internationally.
-As can be seen in the line plot below which ranges up to one year before the presidential election, there are distinct spikes that we can show to be correlated to events by reading specific tweets in the specific time periods.
+As can be seen in the line plot below, which ranges up to one year before the presidential election, there are distinct spikes that can be shown to be correlated to events by examining the tweets in the specific time periods.
 Examples include the following for the most followed accounts:

 1. On **November 11th 2015**, there is a spike in the topic Foreign Countries.
 From inspection of the tweets, this is most likely attributable to the coordinated terrorist attacks that took place in Paris.
   > You may not be at war with Islam, but Islam is at war with you   #ISIS